 An internal evaluation of this work in 2014 showed that 80% of people reported a significant reduction of violence at a community level, in places where local Peace Committees had been established by Envision as part of the training for traditional chiefs.
-70% of police officers interviewed confirmed that they are trying to handle conflict differently, by reducing the use of violence in their day-to-day policing.
+70% of police officers who participated in Envision’s conflict transformation training confirmed that they are now trying to handle conflict differently in their day-today policing.

 A local chief said of Envision’s support: ‘My people would use violence to solve conflicts over land, water, fields, witchcraft and sorcery.
 However, after the trainings, my local court is receiving very few cases per month.
 This marked reduction of cases of violence, I believe, is because my people have now been empowered to resist violence and to solve conflicts in a more peaceful way.’